dzearing/webpack-inline-example/README.md

 # webpack-inline-example

-Quick demo app which shows `html-webpack-plugin` EJS support combined with `html-inline-scrips-webpack-plugin` to inline Webpack output into the html as part of the bundle step.
+Quick demo app which shows `html-webpack-plugin` EJS support combined with `html-inline-script-webpack-plugin` to inline Webpack output into the html as part of the bundle step.

 ## Usage